The MillenniumTNG Project: The impact of baryons and massive neutrinos on high-resolution weak gravitational lensing convergence maps: Discussion

 Next, considering the impact of baryons as predicted by different studies, we can directly compare the power spectrum modification we measure to results from the three independent projects included in Figure~\ref{fig:compare}.
 We find a $\approx 1-2 \%$ agreement up to $\ell \approx 4000$ between MTNG and {\sc IllustrisTNG}, {\sc HorizonAGN} and the `low AGN' variant of {\sc Bahamas}.
 At smaller angular scales, we see that {\sc MTNG} and {\sc TNG} predict a suppression that is of the same order as that in the high AGN variant of {\sc Bahamas}; for $\ell \approx 10^4$, this is stronger by roughly a factor of two than the predictions of {\sc HorizonAGN} and of the low and fiducial AGN versions of {\sc BAHAMAS}.
 Clearly the predictions are strongly affected by the specific implementation of feedback for $\ell > 10^3$.
 Even at $\ell = 10^3$ the fiducial version of {\sc Bahamas} predicts a 3\% effect, which is more than twice that found in the other models.

 Moving to the PDF, we find $\approx 2 \%$ agreement between {\sc MTNG}, {\sc TNG}, and the {\sc Bahamas}'s low-AGN model, the only exception being for $\kappa \lesssim 0.01$, where our results predict a milder suppression of the tails.
 The fiducial and high AGN versions of {\sc Bahamas} deviate substantially, predicting a more extreme narrowing of the PDF.
 It is interesting to observe that these two cases become quite close to the effects seen for massive neutrinos with $\sum m_{\nu} = 0.1 \; \mathrm{eV}$.
 Similar conclusions can be drawn concerning the peak and minimum distributions, where we agree at $\approx 5 \%$ with {\sc TNG}, and the low-AGN version of {\sc Bahamas}.
 Here also, the {\sc Bahamas}'s fiducial and (especially) high AGN models differ substantially, and are quantitatively closer to the results for the $\sum m_{\nu} = 0.1 \; \mathrm{eV}$ neutrino case.
+As a summary of this discussion, we explicitly quantify the deviation between our results and the ones from other numerical studies in Table~\ref{tab:compare}.

 Overall, our results reaffirm the strong sensitivity of WL observables to AGN feedback physics, and they also point out an important partial degeneracy between the impacts of massive neutrinos and baryonic physics.
-At the same time, the comparatively good agreement between different simulation methodologies can be seen as encouraging, underlining the predictive power of the simulations far into the non-linear regime.
+At the same time, the comparatively good agreement between different simulation methodologies can be seen as encouraging, underlining the predictive power of the simulations far into the non-linear regime, even though the high systematic uncertainty in the strength of AGN feedback clearly remains a point of concern.